supriyapjoshi/rumour-mill/README.md

 TODO's:

-Figure out where / how this will read files.
+* Figure out where / how this will read files.
-Background job the inserts .. node file then relationship file. impliment as web service
+* Background job the inserts .. node file then relationship file.
+* implement as web service
-Figure out where this lives.
+* Figure out where this lives.
 Heroku?